praguru14/tags/README.md

 - The Angular frontend communicates with the Spring Boot backend through REST APIs.
 - Default port for the backend is `8080` and for the frontend is `4200`.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Support

-For any questions or issues, please [open an issue](https://github.com/your-username/your-project-name/issues) or contact us directly.